msadasivam/apigee-cloud-run-lab/README.md

 1. Save and Deploy API to the available environment.

 ## Test API
-Enable "Debug" and invoke the API.
+Enable "Debug" mode in the API proxy and invoke the API from a terminal using the command below.
 You will find the identity token created and injected into the request.

 ```sh
     curl -k -i https://$DOMAIN/hello-world-run \